Meoji/Discord-Bots/README.md

 - [x] Not Just Another Economy Bot; Other Fun Variables For Quality Of Life, And Health.

+- [x] Fully Dynamic - Stats Like "Wealth" WILL Deteriorate Over Time.

 - [x] Hundreds Of Various Responses.

+- [x] True Randomness - No More Rigged Gambling!

-- [x] Easy To Read Embeds, With Cool Flat Icons.
+- [x] Responses Are Nicely Displayed, With Some Cool Icons.

 - [x] Compare Your Stats With Others.